opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

 ..
 Tip:: Check the Logfile for the dynamic dns updates.
+Filter for the chosen domain.
+..
+Tip:: In addition to `Dynamic DNS`, the `DNS-01 Challenge` can also be selected.

 ---------------------------------